skoolkid/skoolkit/sphinx/source/man/snapinfo.py.rst

 :EdgeAttributes: The default attributes for edges in a call graph (default: none).
+:GraphAttributes: The default attributes for a call graph (default: none).
 :NodeAttributes: The default attributes for nodes in a call graph (default:
   ``shape=record``).
 :NodeLabel: The format of the node labels in a call graph (default: